Corneal transplantations are done for several reasons:

 Complications include the following:

 Graft rejection rates are usually < 10% (eg, in patients with early bullous keratopathy), but may be up to 68% in higher-risk patients (eg, those with chemical injury).
+Rejection rates are lower for DSEK than penetrating keratoplasty and even lower for DMEK at 1 to 3%.
 Rejection symptoms include decreased vision, photosensitivity, ocular ache, and ocular redness.
 Graft rejection is treated with topical corticosteroids (eg, prednisolone 1% hourly), sometimes with a supplemental periocular injection (eg, triamcinolone acetonide 40 mg).
 If graft rejection is severe or if graft function is marginal, additional corticosteroids are given orally (eg, prednisone 1 mg/kg once/day) and occasionally IV (eg, methylprednisolone 3 to 5 mg/kg once).
 Typically, the rejection episode reverses, and graft function returns fully.
 The graft may fail if the rejection episode is unusually severe or long-standing or if multiple episodes of graft rejection occur.
 Regraft is possible, but the long-term prognosis is worse than for the original graft.
 Keratoprosthesis (artificial cornea) can be placed if grafts fail repeatedly.